shainamackin/nyc-hh_algorithmic-bias-mitigation/Threshold-Adjustment-Playbook.md

-playbook which aims to address the gap in accessible, practical tools for mitigating algorithmic bias in healthcare by illustrating a simple method of subgroup threshold adjustment that can improve the fairness of both commercial and in-house algorithms in the EMR.
+playbook which aims to address the gap in accessible, practical tools for mitigating algorithmic bias in healthcare by illustrating a simple method of subgroup threshold adjustment that can improve the fairness of both commercial and in-house algorithms in the EHR.

 **\# in-line comments** are provided within code chunks where you need to edit parameters specific to your data/use-case.